sothulthorn/flutter-rpg/README.md

 ## Features

 - **Character Creation**: Users can create characters with a name, slogan, and choose from a list of available skills.
-- **Character Stats**: View stats such as health, strength, agility, and more.
+- **Character Stats**: View stats such as health, attack, defense and skill.
 - **CRUD Functionality**: Connected to Firebase, users can:
   - Create a new character.
   - Update existing character details.